Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 I answer the phone.
 I respond to emails the same day.
 I know the inventory in Bucks County commercial from years of studying it before I was a REALTOR® — not from running a portal search the morning you called.
 I understand the zoning across all 54 municipalities at the level needed to give you a real answer before you commit to due diligence.

-I also work residential real estate across Bucks County, which gives me a specific advantage in commercial investment analysis: I know the residential market context around every commercial location.
+I also work residential real estate across Bucks County, which gives me a specific advantage in commercial investment analysis.
 I know which residential neighborhoods are growing, which school districts are driving population pressure into specific commercial trade areas, and which communities have the household income profile to support specific commercial uses.
 Commercial investors who ignore the residential context of their commercial locations make worse decisions than those who integrate it.

 "Josh is incredibly dedicated and hard working.
 I would highly recommend him to anyone looking to buy or sell."